microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 Provide a name for the Lexicon/keyword dictonary and click done.

 !!!
-Note "This is the minumun requirements for a custom SIT but as mentioned above you might want to provide other supporting elements and conditions to cut down on the false positives."
+Note "This is the minimum requirements for a custom SIT but as mentioned above you might want to provide other supporting elements and conditions to cut down on the false positives."

 <figure>
     <img src="../../playbooks/img/fsi/picture8.png" align="left"/>